carto-code-samples/import-svgs-to-style/README.md

 Imports a folder of SVG files into an ArcGIS Pro style.
 The new .stylx file is saved in the same folder as the .svg files.

 ### Requirements
-- ArcGIS Pro version 2.8
+- ArcGIS Pro version 2.8 or 2.9

 ### To use:
 - After installing this add-in, open ArcGIS Pro and go to the Add-In tab.